dirtbags/moth/docs/logs.md

 1602702913 2255 sequence 16
 ```

-`events.log` format
+`events.csv` format
 ----------------------

-The events log is a space-separated file.
+The events log is a comma-separated variable (CSV) file.
+It ought to import into any spreadsheet program painlessly.

 Each line has six fields minimum:

 | `timestamp` | `event` | `participantID` | `teamID` | `category` | `points` | `extra`... |